| Written by Michal Wozniakowski-Zehenter

 IMPORTANCE OF LOCALISATION

 Localisation technologies are key for the transformation and digitalisation of the mining industry, where safety, sustainability and efficiency are all pressing concerns.
-Those solutions provide critical information to operators, managers, and safety personnel, enabling them to have a better understanding of the current situation and take necessary action to prevent accidents and respond quickly in case of emergencies.
-There are plenty of ways in which those devices and technologies can be used.
-By real-time tracking of personnel and equipment, rescue teams can improve emergency response and locate people quickly.
+Those solutions provide critical information to operators, managers, and safety personnel, enabling them to better understand the current situation and take necessary action to prevent accidents and respond quickly in case of emergencies.
+Those devices and technologies can be used in plenty of ways.
+By real-time personnel and equipment tracking, rescue teams can improve emergency response and locate people quickly.
 The system can alert the operator to avoid collisions, reducing the risk of accidents.
 Underground mining involves many hazards, including exposure to harmful gases and other dangerous conditions.
 Localisation devices can alert of potential hazards and enable management to take appropriate measures to ensure everything is running safely.
 Mine operators can also optimise their operations, reducing downtime and increasing efficiency.

 As an example, we can take the infamous Chilean Mine disaster from 2010, where 33 miners were trapped for almost 70 days underground, more than two weeks before the first contact was established and information about the condition of the survivors was known.
 The mine itself didn’t have any localisation system in place, so the search and rescue mission in the caved-in mine was extremely difficult, even to estimate the potential location of the missing crew.
 An indication of the miners’ last position before communication lines were disrupted would give an operator a better picture and speed up the drilling exploratory boreholes process to better understand the situation.
 Luckily, all 33 miners were rescued, but it took over two months to finish the operation.

-There are different technologies applied to localisation and safety in mining.
-Every single one is using different solutions to reach the goal of protecting personnel and machinery utilised in operation, depending on the environment.
+Different technologies are applied to localisation and safety in mining.
+Depending on the environment, each uses different solutions to protect personnel and machinery utilised in operation.
 Some of them are more efficient in open pit mines but can still be used to some extent in underground mines.

 WIRELESS SENSOR NETWORKS

-Wireless Sensor Networks (WSN) are revolutionising the way we monitor physical and environmental conditions.
-With a wide range of sensors that can detect temperature, vibration, sound, pressure, motion or pollutants, WSNs are capable of capturing a wealth of data that can be analysed and acted upon in real-time.
+Wireless Sensor Networks (WSNs) are revolutionising the way we monitor physical and environmental conditions.
+With a wide range of sensors that can detect temperature, vibration, sound, pressure, motion, or pollutants, WSNs can capture a wealth of data that can be analysed and acted upon in real time.
 This technology is particularly useful in the mining industry, where it can help prevent accidents and improve safety conditions for workers.

-One of the main advantages of WSNs is that they are infrastructure-less, meaning that they can be deployed in remote or hazardous locations without the need for a wired network connection.
+One of the main advantages of WSNs is that they are infrastructure-less, meaning they can be deployed in remote or hazardous locations without needing a wired network connection.
 Instead, the sensors communicate wirelessly using radio, optical, or infrared solutions, which are robust and less prone to interference.
 The data is then sent to a main server for further analysis and observation, allowing for quick identification of potential hazards.

 Using this technology in mining operations can help reduce the need for personnel to carry out dangerous readings of different devices, such as toxic gas concentration, in areas that might be difficult to reach or unstable.
 This significantly mitigates the risk of accidents and ensures that workers are always kept safe.
-Furthermore, WSNs can detect potential extreme hazards such as cave-ins or dam breakages, which often lead to the worst accidents in mining operations.
+Furthermore, WSNs can detect potential extreme hazards such as cave-ins or dam breakages, often leading to the worst mining operations accidents.

 Overall, WSNs are a game-changer for the mining industry, providing a safer and more efficient way to monitor physical and environmental conditions.
 With the ability to capture and analyse large amounts of data in real time, WSNs are helping to reduce the risk of accidents and improve safety conditions for workers in mines worldwide.